 - Initiation, Attendance and Advisory Services in relation to the dialogue between costumer and proprietor

-d) Market Assessment (Pricing) and Survey of Privat and Commercial Properties – Professional and Publicly Sworn Appraisals
+d) Market Assessment and Evaluation (Pricing) and Survey of Privat and Commercial Properties – Professional and Publicly Sworn Appraisals

 - Inventory of properties (including photo documentation, status description)